 She speaks and publishes regularly on BHR and international investment law and arbitration.

-The Legal 500 2017 listed Suzanne as a ‘next generation lawyer’.
+The Legal 500 2017 listed Suzanne as a ‘next generation lawyer’ in the field of public international law.
 Suzanne was awarded “International Investments Agreements Dispute Resolution Lawyer of the Year in England” in the Corporate Intl Magazine Global Awards 2017.
 She has also been shortlisted for an award in the Corporate LiveWire Global Awards 2017.
 Suzanne has been listed as a “Future Leader” in the Who’s Who Legal Guide to Arbitration 2018.

 Direct dial: +44 (0)207 380 4394